absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

 #### 0.10.0
-- **Model:**
-  - Join meshes now applies all transforms
-  - Added new Apply Transforms button
-  - Fixed files with capital letters in the file extension not importing correctly
 - **Translations:**
   - Greatly improved translations by using a new internal dictionary
     - Much better shape key translation